-Biking, Hiking, Handicap Access, Parking, Picnic Area, Viewing Area
+Hiking, Handicap Access, Parking, Picnic Area, Viewing Area, Biking (greenway only)

 The sanctuary spans more than 375 acres of bottomland hardwood habitat interspersed with open fields and farmland.
 Over three miles of trail wind through bottomlands, swamps, and sloughs, suitable for hiking or mountain biking.
 (Note: Bikes are only allowed on the greenway.)

 REPORTING SICK OR INJURED WILDLIFE